kentloving/hassio-addons/mopidy/README.md

 [![Build Status](https://travis-ci.org/kentloving/hassio-addons.svg?branch=master)](https://travis-ci.org/kentloving/hassio-addons)[![](https://images.microbadger.com/badges/version/kloving/mopidy-armv7.svg)](https://microbadger.com/images/kloving/mopidy-armvy "Get your own version badge on microbadger.com")

-THIS addon and its docs were cloned from https://github.com/bestlibre/hassio-addons/tree/master/mopidy
+==> This addon and its docs were cloned from https://github.com/bestlibre/hassio-addons/tree/master/mopidy <==

+I am very grateful for that work, but could not get it to produce tts on my RPi bases HassIO that is using SSL.
+Bestlibre's addon appears to be out of support.
+I hope that I do not offend.

 ## Audio player for Home Assistant

 This addon for hass.io add audio playing capability to the host.